 Concern/Allegation about Report to Member of staff (including volunteers, supply staff and contractors) Headteacher If the allegation is against supply staff or contractor, leadership, management will pass on report to the adult's employer at their agency/company.
-Headteacher Chair of Governors / Vice Chair of Governors Chair of Governors / Vice Chair of Governors Local Authority Designated Officer LADO (for staff only) LADO.Referral@hertfordshire.gov.uk and/or Report to the police on 101 or if urgent 999 If you are worried that the concerns raised have not been taken seriously or escalated.
-Chair of Governors Police 101

-Children Services 0300 123 4043 NSPCC Whistleblowing Helpline 0800 028 0285 NSPCC Whistleblowing Email help@nspcc.org.uk Concerns/Allegations relating to an incident that happened when an individual or organisation has used school premises for running activities for children e.g. community groups, sports and faith associations, or service providers that run extra-curricular activities) Headteacher As with any safeguarding allegation, DSL will follow the school's safeguarding policies and procedures, including informing the LADO.
+Headteacher Chair of Governors / Vice Chair of Governors Our school website or Child Protection policy will have details of your Chair/Vice Chair of Governors.
+Chair of Governors / Vice Chair of Governors Local Authority Designated Officer LADO (for staff only) LADO.Referral@hertfordshire.gov.uk and/or Report to the police on 101 or if urgent 999 If you are worried that the concerns raised have not been taken seriously or escalated.
+Chair of Governors Police 101 Children Services 0300 123 4043 NSPCC Whistleblowing Helpline 0800 028 0285 NSPCC Whistleblowing Email help@nspcc.org.uk Concerns/Allegations relating to an incident that happened when an individual or organisation has used school premises for running activities for children e.g. community groups, sports and faith associations, or service providers that run extra-curricular activities) Headteacher As with any safeguarding allegation, DSL will follow their school's safeguarding policies and procedures, including informing the LADO.
 Out-of-school settings: safeguarding guidance for providers - GOV.UK